danielrippa/wlsc/README.md

 ## Dependency keyword

 WlsC introduces the `dependency` keyword in order to be able to access other source files located in arbitrary locations in the filesystem.
-These locations are expressed as namespaces that can be either actual filesystem folder hierarchies or declared via an additional optional file named `namespaces.conf`.
+These locations are expressed as namespaces that can be either actual filesystem folder hierarchies or virtual namespaces declared via an additional optional file named `namespaces.conf`.

 In the optional namespace configuration file `namespaces.conf` namespaces are declared in each line using the following syntax `qualified.namespace <space> actual\filesystem\location`.
 This allows to declare conceptually unified namespaces located in completely arbitrary filesystem locations.